xisen-w/xisen-w/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, I'm Xisen Wang! 👋
+# Hello, I'm Xisen! 👋

 I am a passionate engineer studying at the University of Oxford, where I am delving into the fascinating world of artificial intelligence and quantitative trading.
 With a strong commitment to innovation, I thrive on tackling complex challenges and developing impactful solutions that shape the future.